iamvenkatgiri/static-website/README.md

 2. We must use all the above AWS services as shown in the diagram for this project.
 For the Domain Names, we are using hostinger.com.

 Pre-requisites:
 1)	AWS Account is Required.
 If you have one already, use it.
-Otherwise, create an account with UTD email address or with google mail that has your full name (Firstname + LastName).
-The same account can be used for the entire course.
+Otherwise, create an account with AWS [https://portal.aws.amazon.com/billing/signup#/start/email](https://portal.aws.amazon.com/billing/signup#/start/email)
 2)	Purchase a domain from hostinger.com as they offer affordable domains when you compare with AWS domain name services.

 From AWS,